tytydraco/yessleep/out/Whispering_Teeth.md

 A sound cut our deliberations short.
 We rushed out of the room and shut the door behind us.

 That said, I can still hear it from across the hall.
 The chaotic ticking of a time bomb that we’re praying isn’t airborne.

+A call of sorts, whispering in a language I don’t understand.

 The clicking of Pippin’s [chattering teeth.](https://www.reddit.com/r/unalloyedsainttrina/s/fa07YuRH0e)